gltyx/cosmic-forge/AUTOMATION INTERVIEW.md

 Real-World Use Case:
 I used Charles Proxy while testing a mobile app that fetches user profiles from an API.
 I intercepted the request, modified the response to inject invalid data, and tested how the app handled it.
 This helped uncover a bug where the app crashed when receiving unexpected fields.

 "Here’s a screenshot of the login page for the application.
 What test cases would you run manually to validate that this page is working correctly?
-Please consider functional, usability, security, and other relevant factors."
+Please consider functional, usability, etc."

 Valid Login: Test that a valid username and password combination successfully logs the user in and redirects them to the correct page.
 Invalid Login (Incorrect Credentials): Test that an invalid username or password shows the correct error message, such as Invalid username or password.